This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Mom didn’t need a recipe, but would often simply pour a combination of chocolates together in a double boiler with peanuts.
 Since there are so few ingredients, it means that each one is super important.

 Traditionally, Spanish peanuts are used in candy making.
-Spanish peanuts have red skins and are smaller than many other varieties.
+Spanish peanuts have red skins and are smaller than the other varieties.
 They’re slightly higher in oil content, giving way to a stronger, nuttier flavor.

 Peanut Clusters